 Remember, every nonprofit is different and faces its own unique challenges.
 It’s important to listen to your data and let it guide your decision-making process.

-For example, you may find certain donor segments need a little more love in between appeals if they lapse at a higher rate.
+For example, you may find certain donor segments need a little more love between appeals if they lapse at a higher rate.

 It also opens the door for more effective A/B testing and other ways to evaluate your outreach or appeal strategy.
 Do your donors prefer a direct mail appeal letter, a more visual appeal package, or is an email enough for them to give?